-- The detection requirements for issuing a warning as detailed in 3.5.4 are any single gaze away from forward road view of $\geq 3s$ (+1 second with compelling evidence for implementation). - The detection requirements for vehicle response vary depending on the response action of the vehicle and are listed alongside the vehicle response in 3.5.4.1.
+• The detection requirements for issuing a warning as detailed in 3.5.4 are any single gaze away from forward road view to one consistent location of \geq 3s (+1 second with compelling evidence for implementation) - as per following diagram:

+• The detection requirements for vehicle response vary depending on the response action of the vehicle and are listed alongside the vehicle response in 3.5.4.1.
 The detection requirement can be as low as gazes away of ≥ 1 second.